camillarees/camillarees.github.io-reading-notes/read-01-learning-markdown.md

 ### So, you want to learn about Markdown
 Let's start with the basics.
 Markdown is a simple and popular markup language that helps you add formatting elements to plaintext text documents.
 You can use Markdown in a number of ways.
 It's an easy way to:

-1. take notes
+1. Take notes
-2. create content for a website
+2. Create content for a website
-3. produce print-ready documents
+3. Produce print-ready documents

 ### Headers